What is a spinal cord injury?

 What does the spinal cord do?

-The spinal cord is housed within the spine, which consists of 33 vertebrae stacked to form your backbone.
-Within this structure, the spinal cord runs from the base of your brain down to the lower back, typically ending near the first lumbar vertebra.
-The cord itself is divided into 31 segments, each giving rise to a pair of spinal nerves that reach different areas of the body.
+The spinal cord is located within the vertebral column (spine), which is made up of 33 vertebrae that form the backbone.
+It runs from the base of the brain down to the lower back, typically ending near the first lumbar vertebra (L1 or L2).

 Diagram of the human spine showing different vertebrae sections: cervical (green, 7 bones), thoracic (orange, 12), lumbar (pink, 5), sacral (purple, 5 fused bones), and coccygeal (blue, 4 fused bones), overlaid on a skeletal silhouette.